Habit Tracker Spreadsheet

 Once you have selected the week you want to jump to, simply hover over the “Go to Week” button and click the blue hyperlink that appears.
-If you experience an issue with the hyperlink not appearing, try: 1) Deleting the year in the Habit Input tab, and entering it again and 2) Refreshing the spreadsheet.
+If you experience an issue with the hyperlink not showing when you hover over the “Go to Week” button, just refresh the spreadsheet and the hyperlink should appear.

 Once you are on the relevant week, all of your active habits will have a checkbox that you can tick.
 Habits will only appear on each week if they are active according to your input tab.
 For example, if you have 2 active habits in February and 4 active habits in March, all of the weeks for February on this tab will only have the 2 habits that were active during that time.

 When you check a box to say that a habit has been completed, it will appear in the section below the checkboxes and you will see that it has populated the duration based off the time you entered in the input tab.
 If you know you spent more or less time than this default time that appears, just input the time manually over the formula.
 There is also a section for you to input some notes for the habit.

 Because there are a lot of formulas on this tab, once you have checked a box it might take a second for it to appear in the section below.
 There is no time delay for you to check the habit boxes, so you can check all your boxes first and then change any times or write some notes in the section below.
 You don’t have to check a habit box one by one and wait for it to appear below.

 With the typing version, there is the same data as the checkbox version, but you just type it vertically instead of checking boxes.